YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 If you right click on a title you could :
   - drill down - i.e. view the current title and it's tree as a separate document altogether
   - view the current title and it's tree as pdf printable document convenient for printing as well ...

+### 6.5.
+Print to pdf
+You can print any view doc page by right clicking the root or any item and choosing print preview and utilising the browser save to pdf file feature. ( This can be automated for all pdf docs as well - chk the generate-pdf-docs shell action)